Is eharmony Worth It? 2026 Reviews & Success Stories

 Lillian Castro

-Reviewed by: Amber Brooks
+Reviewer: Amber Brooks

 Let’s get down to brass tacks: It’s getting harder and harder to find love.
 But considering that you’re here right now, reading this, you probably already know that.

-On top of the growing gender divide and shifts in the lifestyle choices of our single population, fast-paced dating apps like Tinder and Hinge have left many feeling frustrated and hopeless in the face of romance.
+On top of the growing gender divide and shifts in the lifestyle choices of our single population, fast-paced dating apps like Tinder have left many feeling frustrated and hopeless in the face of romance.
 Anxious to part ways with gamified dating, throngs of people are turning to anti-swiping platforms that take the love game a lot more seriously.
 Enter eharmony

 eharmony logo